GoDaddy is acquiring social media marketing platform Main Street Hub for $125M

 The second and more rare is an actively managed page that posts updates very frequently and regularly engages with customers.
 The result is usually tons of additional traffic, attention, and customer interaction – all the benefits that come along with having an active profile.

 So that’s where Main Street Hub comes in.
-It’s essentially a turn key solution for business owners and operators that don’t have the time to manage their social media profile but want the benefits that come with an active page.
+It’s essentially a turn-key solution for business owners and operators that don’t have the time to manage their social media profile but want the benefits that come with an active page.
 The company has around 10,000 customers ranging from restaurants to auto repair shop and everything in between.

 Of course GoDaddy also serves small businesses – they have over 17M small business customers who use one or more of GoDaddy’s products.
 But while GoDaddy has a professional web services division that helps with building websites and managing SEO for small businesses, they’ve never had an offering related to managing social media activity for small businesses – which makes this deal a perfect match.